 My fillet of well-cooked lamb on layers of ratatouille, asparagus and white pudding mash potato surrounded by oyster and chestnut mushrooms was excellent in terms of both taste and texture.
 I was tempted to wipe the plate clean to taste every drop of the port jus but I just about resisted!

 The restaurant was busy during our mid-week visit, with happy diners enjoying the pre-theatre menu as we arrived, and weary tourists being welcomed in at 9pm on the warm July evening.
-Given the heat of the day, we decided to uncharacteristically avoid our joint favourite dessert of sticky toffee pudding, instead opting for two cold desserts – white chocolate & lime cheesecake for me, panna cotta for my dining companion.
+Given the heat of the day, we decided to uncharacteristically avoid our joint favourite dessert of sticky toffee pudding, instead opting for two cold desserts – white chocolate & lime cheesecake for me, and panna cotta for my dining companion.

 The presentation of the desserts both had the wow/Instagram factor – with tuile biscuit spoons and mini pink meringues on both, and a crescent of marinated strawberries and mint with the panna cotta – which had a great wobble to it!
 My cheesecake had all the essential elements of a creamy, zesty tower.